szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the weapon not just another silly instance of a unique +3 weapon without a single remarkable feature.
 So it's now a solid staff for wizards and sorcerers, inspired by the description.
 Specifically, it affects mages, mage/thieves, cleric/mages, and sorcerers.
 They will get an extra attack per round.
 Other classes will use it as a regular +3 staff.

+In BG2 (not EET), this patches the Martial Staff, which is effectively the same staff but with a less unique description.

 ### Make the Impaler slightly more scary (1609) (BG2EE EET)

 The weapon now has +5% higher chance to critically hit, and critical hits add +5 piercing damage.